 Page

 Intro oduction i

 1. Depositories of Public Funds and Public Investments 1-1

 2. Conflicts of Interest 2-1

 3. Public Indebtedness 3-1

 4. Contracting - Bid Laws 4-1

 5. Claims and Disbursements 5-1

 6. Examples of Independent Auditor's Reports 6-1

-Minnesota Legal Compliance

-- Towns 6-3
+- Cities 6-3

-- Towns GASB 6-4
+- Cities GASB 6-4

-Combined Report 6-5
+Combined Report

+Report on Internal Control Over Financial Reporting and on Compliance

+and Other Matters Based on an Audit of Financial Statements Performed

+in Accordance with Government Auditing Standards 6-5

-7. Miscellaneous Provisions 7-1
+7. City Miscellaneous Provisions 7-1

 8. Tax Increment Financing 8-1

-This Legal Compliance Audit Guide (Audit Guide) was prepared by the Office of the State Auditor pursuant to Minn.
+This Legal Compliance Audit Guide was prepared by the Office of the State Auditor pursuant to Minn.
 Stat. § 6.65, in consultation with representatives from the Attorney General's Office, towns, cities, counties, school districts, and private sector public accountants.
-The Legal Compliance Audit Guide establishes minimum compliance guidelines for verification by auditors engaged in the process of auditing towns of the state.
+The purpose of the task force was to establish minimum compliance guidelines for verification by auditors engaged in the process of auditing political subdivisions of the state.

-This Audit Guide is divided into specific sections and presented in checklist form to assist the auditor of government units in the verification of statutory compliance.
-The Audit Guide is not meant to be a complete compilation of all laws affecting municipalities or a complete analysis of the laws cited throughout.
+This guide is divided into specific sections and presented in checklist form to assist the auditor of government units in the verification of statutory compliance.
+The guide is not meant to be a complete compilation of all laws affecting municipalities or a complete analysis of the laws cited throughout.
 The checklist is meant to act as a reference guide regarding minimum legal compliance, and municipal auditors must examine, in addition to applicable laws cited in the guide, those laws creating, granting power to, and restricting the municipal entities they are auditing.

 Under each section, except for the initial question establishing the transaction covered by the topic heading and except where the explanation of a given question indicates otherwise, all questions should be answered in the affirmative.
 A negative answer indicates a compliance problem, and the user of the checklist is directed to the statutory section indicated on the left-hand side of the page.
-If after examination of the appropriate statute, the auditor using this Audit Guide is still unsure as to whether there has been legal compliance, he or she should check with legal counsel before rendering the opinion on compliance contained at the end of each section.
+If after examination of the appropriate statute, the auditor using this audit guide is still unsure as to whether there has been legal compliance, he or she should check with legal counsel before rendering the opinion on compliance contained at the end of each section.